phlogisticfugu/bradito.me-site/src/content/blog/dont-jeopardize-your-rag.md

 For example, take text from the [wikipedia page for France](https://en.wikipedia.org/wiki/France).
 Then send the LLM a prompt: "Generate a list of standard questions best answered by: {text}" and it generates questions such as: "What is the capital of the country France?".
-Take the resulting questions, generate embedding vectors for each, and store them in the vector database, with a reference to the original document text to use as context.
+Use the resulting questions, generate embedding vectors for each, and store them in the vector database, with a reference to the original document text to use as context.

 ![RAG with Question Generation](/0004-jeopardize-rag-3.drawio.png)

-This method uses the vector database to compare questions to questions, resulting in better RAG performance.
+This method uses the vector database to compare _questions_ to _questions_, resulting in better RAG performance.
 The vectors for the user's chat question and the generated questions are much closer, potentially even exactly the same.
 While this does result in more vectors to search, that leverages the strength of a database, which is to make that search [fast and efficient](https://www.pinecone.io/learn/series/faiss/hnsw/).

 In a full implementation, combine all three semantic match techniques:

-- original question to document chunks
+- original _question_ to document chunk _"answer"_
-- generated hypothetical answer to document chunks (HyDE)
+- generated hypothetical _answer_ to document chunk _answer_ (HyDE)
-- original question to generated questions (NEW)
+- original _question_ to generated _question_ (NEW)

 This ensures that we maximize the chances for a better semantic match, resulting in better context being retrieved and better knowledge for our chatbot.
 We haven't found any academic papers about this approach, but in our own empirical